Chart Color Schemes

 Household Composition

-Far West features high concentrations of lone person households, with a higher-than-average median household size
+Far West features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 61.3% of all households, including 20.4% couples with children, 26.2% couples without children, and 14.0% single parent families.
-Non-family households comprise the remaining 38.7%, with lone person households at 36.7% and group households making up 2.1%.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.2.
+Family households comprise 61.3% of all households, including 20.4% couples with children, 26.2% couples without children, and 14.0% single parent families.
+Non-family households account for the remaining 38.7%, with lone person households at 36.7% and group households comprising 2.1% of the total.
+The median household size is 2.4 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households